There is one question that you should never, under any circumstances, ever ask a woman.

 How far along are you?

 Two months after my daughter died, it was a miracle that I even felt like getting out of bed, let alone going to the mall.
+I certainly hadn’t tried to work off any of the baby weight.
 I didn’t want to shop, but was feeling well enough to go for a walk some place cool in spite of my depression.
-Before leaving, I decided to treat myself to some frozen yogurt.
+Before leaving the mall, I decided to treat myself to some frozen yogurt.
 Putting some fresh strawberries on my dark chocolate fro-yo, I was reflecting on how these little steps were positive for me.
 Another woman came beside me and chuckled, “Eating for two, huh?”
 I blankly stared back while she continued, “How far along are you?”

 I probably should have been more gracious, but I went with “Actually, my daughter just died, thanks” and walked away leaving my desire for fro-yo (and being out in public) behind.